TeenageMutantCoder/jwt-auth/README.md

 4. Create a .env file with `touch .env` or `echo. .env`
 5. Open the .env file in whatever text editor you want and add `MONGO_URI=` with a url to your mongodb database.
 6. Also add `IS_PROD=true` or `IS_PROD=false` depending on whether you want to run in production (true) or development (false) mode.
+7. If you would like to add a custom secret key for the JWT authentication, add `JWT_SECRET=` with your custom secret key.
-7. Save the changes to your .env file.
+8. Save the changes to your .env file.
-8. Install needed dependencies with `npm install` **Note: Must have Node installed before doing this**
+9. Install needed dependencies with `npm install` **Note: Must have Node installed before doing this**
-9. Run the server with `npm start`
+10. Run the server with `npm start`